 For those of us who grew up in the decades before the 90s, the diagnoses of Asperger's just didn't exist when we were kids.
 I sometimes wonder how different life would have been for me or my brother had we actually had some early intervention in our younger years.

-Asperger's sux at times, and I'll always be stuck with it.
+Asperger's sucks at times, and I'll always be stuck with it.
 Those who know me well actually like my company.
 Those who don't know me will either get to know me and my eccentricities as a good thing, or just decide I'm a weird person they'd like to avoid contact with at all costs.
 Either way, I'm happy to be almost 48 years old with the worst of the mind hurdles behind me.
-I've found a group of people who are comfortably happy to be associated with me and who I'm comfortably happy to be associated with.
+I've found a group of people who are comfortably happy to be associated with me and who I'm comfortably happy to be associated with in return.
 Most of them live in Facebook land, which is a bonus because we don't have to make actual eye contact to converse with each other and I actually have time to think before I put my two cents into the conversation.
 I have met one or two of them, which went well because we all knew what to expect from each other after having gotten to know each other in thought over quite a good amount of time.
-I even got engaged to one of them last year after our brains slowly fell in love via Facebook interactions over a number of years.
-We now raise our own blended family together.

-Having a house full of people on the Autism spectrum has had its head banging on the wall moments for us at times, but that's another story altogether.
+Having a house full of people on the Autism spectrum has had its head banging on the wall moments at times, but that's another story altogether.
 We have a happy family, and that's all that matters.
 We have happy children who live in an age where early intervention and extra support in schooling is now a reality.
-They still have trouble understanding how to process the world, the same as us.
-But they're no longer shunned as weirdos or just fobbed off as being shy.
-We're the strange, eccentric family that lives in the middle of the street that doesn't interact with their neighbours.
-We aren't being snobs by not interacting with you.
+They still have trouble understanding how to process the world, but they're no longer shunned as weirdos or just fobbed off as being shy.
+We're the strange, eccentric family that lives in the middle of the street that doesn't interact with the neighbours.
+We aren't being snobs.
 We're just not capable of knocking on your door and introducing ourselves as easily as you might be able to with us.
 That's the other thing about Autism and Asperger's, we aren't always capable of initiating the contact, but we will actively make an effort to join in if we have a friendly invitation and don't get fobbed off as weirdos when we do go out of our way to make that effort.

 We now live in a society that supports people on the Autism spectrum and my kids are growing up with the security of being accepted for who they are.
 It's also helping us oldies to accept who we are, after years of not knowing why we were different and why we couldn't interact the way the other kids at school did.